dlajic/Master_Thesis/README.md

+> **Note:**
+> This repository contains code and documentation from my Master's thesis, submitted in December 2023.
+It is shared here to illustrate my early work with large language models (LLMs) and digital trace data.
+> The project was **never intended to be a reusable or production-ready codebase**, as it was developed as part of a university research setting and aligned with the working style of the supervising lab.
+Much of the analysis was done in Jupyter Notebooks, and parts rely on non-public data.
+> For more recent and structured work, feel free to explore the other projects on my GitHub profile.

 # Master Thesis: Exploring the Influence of Migration News Consumption on Respective Attitudes and Political Perspectives through Deep Learning and Digital Trace Data Analysis

 ## Overview